-Your DB2 server can be set up to support IPX/SPX client communications via Direct Addressing or File Server Addressing.
+Your DB2 server can be set up to support IPX/SPX client communications via Direct Addressing.

-Direct Addressing:

-The client connects to the DB2 server by directly specifying the IPX/SPX internetwork address of the server (bypassing the NetWare file server).
+In Direct Addressing, the client connects to the DB2 server by directly specifying the IPX/SPX internetwork address of the server (bypassing the NetWare file server).
 Using this method, a NetWare file server is not required on the network.
 Configure DB2 servers using this addressing method if they will be accessed solely by clients using Direct Addressing.